The Hubble constant from eight time-delay galaxy lenses: Results

-\subseclbl{td:tdlmc_comp} Our TDLMC participation was very helpful in guiding the modelling procedure carried out in this paper.
-The most striking conclusion we drew from our TDLMC participation was that as soon as double systems entered the analysis, our \Ho{} inference tended to much lower values; at times even lower than the asserted range of possible values.
-After rung1 however, we decided to include a joint-analysis containing only quad systems, along with other combinations of quads and doubles.
-The best results were achieved this way and are shown as histograms of our \Ho{} posteriors in \figref{td:tdlmc}.

-It is apparent that this distribution is considerably wider than the one we obtained in the present work, \figref{td:H0filtered} and \figref*{td:H0}.
+Comparing the spread of the distribution of \Ho{} values in the present work, \figref{td:H0filtered} and \figref*{td:H0}, to the ones from the TDLMC, it is apparent that this it is considerably narrower.
 Part of the reason for this could be the difference in the radial spread of images around the lens center, mentioned in \subsecref{td:tdlmc}.
-If images are confined to a narrow band around the lens center, as in TDLMC quads, the steepness, or mass sheet degeneracy will be more rampant, which will lead to a wider range of derived \Ho{} values.
+If images are confined to a narrow band around the lens center, as in TDLMC quads, lensing degeneracies, like the steepness, or mass sheet degeneracy, will be more rampant.
+This is because a given observational uncertainty on time delays will lead to larger fractional uncertainty in more circular lenses which have smaller time delays, resulting in less constraining power, and a wider range of derived \Ho{} values.
 Observed quads span a wider range of radial image positions, resulting in narrower \Ho{} distributions.

 While our TDLMC models have a very large spread across the entire range of possible \Ho{} values, their median \Ho{} seems to determine the truth values quite accurately.
 This does not mean that our techniques are able to consistently recover the truth values, but it still shows potential.